-For more information visit the dying matters website
+For more information visit the dying matters website.

-We commission a range of providers to deliver palliative and end of life care to residents of the East Riding.
+Marie Curie commission a range of providers to deliver palliative and end of life care to residents of the East Riding.
 Marie Curie is here for people living with any terminal illness, and their families.
 They offer expert care, guidance and support to help them get the most from the time they have left.

 Their nurses work night and day, in people’s homes across the UK, providing hands on care and vital emotional support.
 The hospices offer specialist round-the-clock care.

-And they support people throughout their illness by giving practical information, support from trained volunteers and being there when someone wants to talk.
+They support people throughout their illness by giving practical information, support from trained volunteers and being there when someone wants to talk.